akuklev/akuklev/what-are-dependent-types.md

 Precise signatures made possible by dependent types are highly desirable for APIs and settled libraries, but the scope of dependent types goes even far beyond that: they enable a multitude of very advanced programming techniques including exact real arithmetics.

-I we managed to provide a short introduction to dependent types and demonstrate their tremendous usefulness.
+We hope, we managed to provide a short introduction to dependent types and demonstrate their tremendous usefulness.

 <div align="center">* * * * *</div>